knyete/Micropython-scheduler/syncom/README.md

 # Hardware connections

-Each device has the following logical connections, din, dout, ckin, ckout.
-The din (data in) of one device is linked to dout (data out) of the other, and vice versa.
-Likewise the clock signals ckin and ckout.
+Each device has the following logical connections, ``din``, ``dout``, ``ckin``, ``ckout``.
+The ``din`` (data in) of one device is linked to ``dout`` (data out) of the other, and vice versa.
+Likewise the clock signals ``ckin`` and ``ckout``.
 To ensure reliable startup the clock signals should be pulled down with 10K resistors.
 The Pyboard's internal pulldown is not suitable.
 This is because after reset, Pyboard pins are high impedance.
 If the other end of the link starts first, it will see a floating input.
-The reference Adafruit Feather Huzzah board has a 10K pulldown on pin 15.
+It is best to avoid using pin 15 as an input as it is used to detect boot mode.
+On the reference board it has a 10K pull-down so using it as the ``ckout`` pin is permissible and saves the need for an external resistor.

 | Initiator   | Passive     |
 |:-----------:|:-----------:|